Thelk641/YAAL/Docs/Settings.md

 # Settings are variable

 From a code point of view this is obvious, but it's also true from a user point of view.
-In an instruction, if you write ${settingName} and settingName does exists, it will be replaced by its value when the launcher is executed.
+In an instruction, if you write ${settingName} and settingName does exist, it will be replaced by its value when the launcher is executed.
 This is done recursively, so you should be able to have settings containing other settings if you want to.

-While writting text may be the best way to input most settings, for some YAAL can switch to better input method, by pressing the cogwheel icon next to a setting it'll try to find said better input (true/false method or color input).
+While writing text may be the best way to input most settings, for some YAAL can switch to better input method, by pressing the cogwheel icon next to a setting it'll try to find said better input (true/false method or color input).
 Pick "Manual" to go back to text from binary, click the cogwheel again to go back to it from the color input mode.

 # Type of Settings and read order